FearlessJess/StrandCampus/index.markdown

  <br />
 <div id= "introduction">
-This is a simple historical archive about the buildings of King's Strand Campus, the biggest campus at King's in the heart of London.
-Brief history stories, architecture style and current function about these building can be found here, a good site for anyone who is interested in King's.
+<p>This is a simple historical archive about the buildings of King's Strand Campus, the biggest campus at King's in the heart of London.
+Brief history stories, architecture style and current function about these building can be found here, a good site for anyone who is interested in King's.</p>
 </div>
  <br />